rrkas-materials/udemy_python/README.md

 ## *App3 - Website Blocker*
-Blocks the websites to open by redirecting it to localhost(127.0.0.1).
+Blocks the websites to open by redirecting it to localhost (127.0.0.1).

 ## *App4 - Personal Website with Flask*
+Simple website with 2 web-pages, and CSS styling.